SAGE (Science in Australia Gender Equity) at Swinburne

-Swinburne is enhancing gender equity and diversity, with a focus on science, technology, engineering, maths and medicine (STEMM), by participating in the Science in Australia Gender Equity (SAGE) Pilot Program.
+Swinburne is enhancing gender equity and diversity, with a focus on science, technology, engineering, maths and medicine (STEMM), by participating in the Science in Australia Gender Equity (SAGE) program.

 Through our involvement in the SAGE program, Swinburne has adopted the ten principles of the Athena SWAN Charter:

 - We acknowledge that academia cannot reach its full potential unless it can benefit from the talents of all.

 - We commit to advancing gender equality in academia, in particular addressing the loss of women across the career pipeline and the absence of women from senior academic, professional and support roles.